Not Enough Brain Cells…

 And, as we all know, talking isn’t the only activity people engage in with a smartphone.
 One out of every four Americans say they have texted while driving, and nearly half of all American adults say they have been a passenger while the driver sent or read a text.
 Text messaging is just one type of distracted driving, but it is the most dangerous because it involves manual, visual, and cognitive processes.
 Your eyes will be off the road for 4.6 seconds on average when you send or receive a text while driving.
 If you’re going 55 mph, you could drive the length of a football field while you are looking at your phone instead of looking at other cars on the road.

 The Centers for Disease Control says that 15 people are killed and 1,200 people injured each day in distracted driving crashes.
-If you or a member of your family has been the victim of a car accident caused by a distracted driver, the Louthian Law Firm of Columbia, South Carolina, can help you recover compensation from the negligent driver.
+If you or a member of your family has been the victim of a car accident caused by a distracted driver, our South Carolina distracted driving accident lawyers can help you recover compensation from the negligent driver.
 Call us toll free at (803) 454-1200.
 You can also fill out our online contact form.

 Driver Diversions Are Everywhere

 Texting and talking on a cell phone often get the most attention when it comes to distracted driving, but there are also other behaviors that can lead to distracted driving car accidents:

 - Adjusting the radio or other audio or video devices